stefanocampanella/MHPC-project/_sources/intro/hpc.md

 -- Yogi Berra
 ```

-The remarks on scaling of the algorithms sketched in the previous section and do not apply to their implementation.
+The remarks on scaling of the algorithms sketched in the previous section do not apply to their implementation.
 For example, they don't take into account finite data transfer bandwidths and latencies among CPUs.
 Also, they neglect the CPU cycles needed by the optimizer itself and consider only the load due to objective function evaluations.
 Therefore, the scaling of real calibration is a different matter.

 A crucial difference from the ideal case, is that the objective function is not a total function.
 There are values of the parameters for which GEOtop crashes, immediately or at later times, or it does not converge, and the computation takes forever.
 This occurrence has an impact both on the implementation and scaling.
 On the one hand, the implementation must have some form of resiliency against objective function failure.
 On the other, it motivates speculative execution: it is convenient to evaluate the objetive function more times than needed, using all the available CPUs, because some of them will fail.
 The consequences of objective function failure will be investigated in later chapters.